Build Better, Faster: How Agile Nearshore Staff Augmentation Transforms Software Development

 The Results:

-- Scaled team up and down based on project phases
+- Scaled the team up and down as project phases changed

 Case Study 2: Legal Innovators